 Beyond the immediate questions raised by the observed populations and migration patterns are a series of research questions yet to be answered.
 First, what has been happening recently to the migration patterns at the low and high ends of the distribution of income?
-Second, what has been happening to the types of tax-filing units that are migrating in and migrating out?
-Third, are there long-term differences in the rates of in- and out-migration among the major U.S. central cities?
+Second, what has been happening to the types of tax filing units, which are migrating in and migrating out?
+Third, are there long-term differences in the rates of in and out migration among the major US central cities.
 Fourth, what accounts for the differential migration rates, and what accounts for the resurgence of resident earnings in several of the cities under study?
-Fifth, are the patterns observed for city-county governments observable in cities of comparable size that are also surrounded by suburbs (some also with significant vacant land) and parts of metropolitan areas?
+Fifth, are the patterns observed for city-county governments observable in cities of comparable size which are also surrounded by suburbs (some also with significant vacant land) and parts of metropolitan areas?